sarthikac/stock-news-ensemble/README.md

 Backtested Strategy: Maintained profitability with realistic transaction costs under rolling-window simulation.

 ### Disclaimer
-This project is for educational and research purposes only.
-It is not financial advice.
-Trading in financial markets involves significant risk.
+(for educational purposes only, not financial advice!)